Javanese calendar: Five-day week (Pasaran)

 Most Markets no longer operate under this traditional Pasaran cycle, instead pragmatically remaining open every day of the Gregorian week.
 However many markets in Java still retain traditional names that indicated that once the markets only operated on certain Pasaran days, such as Pasar Legi, or Pasar Kliwon.
 Some markets in small or medium size locations will be much busier on the Pasaran day than on the other days.
-On the market's name day itinerate sellers appear selling such things as livestock, plants and other products that are either less frequently purchased or are more expensive.
+On the market's name day itinerant sellers appear selling such things as livestock, plants and other products that are either less frequently purchased or are more expensive.
 This allows a smaller number of these merchants to service a much larger area much as in bygone days.

 Javanese astrological belief dictates that an individual's characteristics and destiny are attributable to the combination of the Pasaran day and the "common" weekday of the Islamic calendar on that person's birthday.
 Javanese people find great interest in the astrological interpretations of this combination, called the Wetonan cycle.